Deploy Access Restricted Azure website from DevOps Pipelines

 The current IP will now be available as TheOuts.CurrentIp.

 The next step is to add the IP to the allow list beneath Access Restrictions on the Azure Website.
 There's a task type in Azure DevOps named Azure PowerShell that will enable you to run PowerShell within an Azure environment.
-Add this task, select an existing or authenticate a new Azure subscription, and add the following inline PowerShell code:
+To add this task in Pipelines, select an existing or authenticate a new Azure subscription, and add the following inline PowerShell code:

 Add-AzWebAppAccessRestrictionRule -ResourceGroupName "resource-group-name" -WebAppName "web-app-name" -Name "Azure DevOps" -Priority 1000 -Action Allow -IpAddress "$(TheOuts.CurrentIp)/32" -TargetScmSite